-Migraine heaches cause intense, throbbing head pain.
-These headaches also can make your nerves so sensitive that even the slightest touch hurts.
+Migraine headaches cause intense, throbbing head pain.
+These headaches can also make your nerves incredibly sensitive, and even the slightest touch becomes painful.
 This is called allodynia, which means "other pain."
-Up to about 80% of people with this condtion have allodynia during an attack.
+Up to about 80% of people with this condition have allodynia during an attack.

 Pain is uncomfortable.
 But it's meant to be a helpful sensation.
 It warns your body that you're injured so you can stop doing whatever caused it and treat it if you need to.
 Allodynia, though, is pain that doesn't serve any purpose.